gcormier/fumebuddy/README.md

 ## Building
 All design files are using KiCad, which is a great open-source ECAD tool.

+## TASMOTA Config
+Turn off MQTT if not needed.
+This will allow the status LED to work based on the on/off status of the relay.
+"SetOption3 0" in the tasmota console.

 ## BOM
 Interactive BOM can be found <a href src="https://raw.githubusercontent.com/gcormier/fumebuddy/master/PCB/bom/ibom.html">here</a>